michaelsigamani-odyn/cross-oem-mooncake-finetuning/README.md

 # Odyn compute profiler and prediction engine

-This repository demonstrates a controlled cross-OEM training workflow:
+This repository tries to demonstrate a repeatable cross-OEM workflow for any member of Odyn who wants to replicate results:

 - train on one machine,
 - transfer checkpoint artifacts,